Turkey's finance chief announces $50.7 billion deals with UAE as Erdogan visits Gulf countries - ExBulletin

 The agreements cover export financing, earthquake bonds, energy, defense and other sectors.

+A popular online influencer has been arrested in Dubai over a satirical TikTok video in which he portrayed a brash Emirati on a spending spree at a luxury car showroom.

+The United Arab Emirates announces it will donate $15 million to help rebuild the Jenin refugee camp in the occupied West Bank.

-Erdogan began a tour of Saudi Arabia, Qatar and the United Arab Emirates on Tuesday, seeking trade and investment opportunities for Turkey’s struggling economy.
+Erdogan embarked on a visit from Saudi Arabia, Qatar and the United Arab Emirates on Tuesday, seeking trade and investment opportunities for Turkey’s struggling economy.

 Inflation in Turkey was 38% last month, from a peak of 85% in October, while the budget deficit widened to $8.37 billion in June, seven times the level a year earlier.